-Grilled Foie Gras with Gastrique of PorterBy Drew Long
+Grilled Foie Gras with Porter GastriqueBy Drew Long

-4 4 oz. pieces of foie gras
+- 4 (4 oz.) pieces of foie gras

-2 tbs. of honey
+- 2 Tbsp honey

-2 tbs. of balsamic
+- 2 Tbsp balsamic

-Once your pieces are cut for grilling, get your grill as hot as possible.
+- Once your pieces are cut for grilling, get your grill as hot as possible.
 When it's ready to go, salt one side of the foie gras and place it on the grill for 30 to 45 seconds.
 If you want a cross hatch, turn the foie gras 90 degrees.
 If not, allow to grill another 30 seconds or so.
 Turn the foie gras and grill for another 30 seconds or so.
 Remove from heat and set aside.

-In a medium, non-reactive pan—on the stove or grill—combine the honey, balsamic vinegar and cook over medium heat until the mixture starts to caramelize.
+- In a medium, non-reactive pan—on the stove or grill—combine the honey, balsamic vinegar and cook over medium heat until the mixture starts to caramelize.
 The consistency should be syrupy.

-Remove the foie gras from the pan, and sauce it lightly.
+- Remove the foie gras from the pan, and sauce it lightly.
 Serve it with the remainder of the beer.